EU financial assistance to Ukraine

 Both "State Building Contract" and Macro-Financial Assistance loan programme are the deliverables of the €11 billion package to support Ukraine, announced by President Barroso on 5 March 2014.

 The Single Support Framework (SSF) that is intended to cover the longer-term prioritisation of EU financial support is currently on hold, given the ongoing turmoil.
 Funds available in 2014 have been allocated to the SBC.
 The Commission intends to revert to the Ukrainian authorities to prioritise new budgetary commitments for the years 2015-17 when the situation in Ukraine becomes clearer.

 The EU is the largest donor to Ukraine.
 Since 1991, assistance provided by the European Community alone has amounted to over € 3.5 billion.
 EU financial assistance to Ukraine is on the rise.
 Annual bilateral funding (National Action Programme) has increased from €47 million in 2002 to €186 million in 2013 and €242 million in 2014.

 EU technical and financial cooperation supports Ukrainian ambitions to get closer to the European Union.
-The EU, its Member States and other donors support Ukraine's European choice and wish to co-operate with Ukraine in helping the country's efforts to develop and implement its strategic plans and to help Ukraine offer European solutions to its problems.
+The EU, its Member States and other donors support Ukraine's European choice helping the country to develop and implement its strategic plans.

-The new National Indicative Programme for 2011-2013 (3 years: €470 million) sees a 27% increase in budget, with a focus on the entry into force of the EU-Ukraine Association Agreement (including the establishment of a Deep and Comprehensive Free Trade Area) and issues such as border management, energy and climate change.
+The National Indicative Programme for 2011-2013 (3 years: €470 million) saw a focus on preparation for implementation of the EU-Ukraine Association Agreement (including a Deep and Comprehensive Free Trade Area) and issues such as border management, energy and climate change.